 He became frustrated that his smart, capable, hard-working students would do well in his classes but then would face so many barriers and challenges when they moved on to college.
 He is passionate about helping more students achieve postsecondary success and access a meaningful career.

-Marcone Correia is an associate team member of Trio New College Network.
+Marcone Correia is the head of brand and design of Trio New College Network.
 He was previously a management consultant with EY-Parthenon, where he contributed to education projects focused on strategy and financial analysis for school districts and public universities.

 Through both professional and personal experiences, Marcone has become familiar with the structural barriers students face to pursuing their higher education goals.
 He is enthusiastic about addressing inequity in education and believes the hybrid college model has the potential to empower communities with an innovative college opportunity.